- September 12, 2018

 - The art style is charming and adds to the immersive experience of the game.

-- The game is very short, with only a limited number of quests, leading to repetitive gameplay.
+- The game is very short, with only about 18 quests, leading to a repetitive experience.

-- Combat is frustratingly difficult, often resulting in frequent character deaths without clear progression.
+- Combat is overly punishing and lacks a sense of progression, often resulting in frequent character deaths.

 - There are numerous grammar and spelling errors, which detract from the overall experience.